La Diablada Puro Moscatel Pisco

 La Diablada Macchu Pisco // Peru

 In addition to strict production regulations, Peruvian piscos are further categorized into aromatic or non-aromatic as well as puro (pure) or acholado (blend).
 This is a puro pisco meaning that this is the product of only one grape.
 In this case, it is the moscatel grape which is an aromatic grape.
-At the moment, this is only available in Peru, but there are plans for a release to the US in the fall of 2015.
+As of early 2016, this is now available in the US after only being sold in Peru.

 PiscoBrandy distilled from grapes and produced in either Peru or Chile.
 In Peru, there are eight allowable grapes and in Chile, there are three.
 Peruvian Pisco is distilled only once in a pot-still and no wood aging is allowed.
 Peruvian pisco cannot have any alterations including dilution.
 Chilean pisco can be distilled multiple times, can be aged, and can be diluted prior to bottling.